 McGill, Hughes Eugene(born: April 22, 1920 - died: January 22, 1971)

-In 1957, McGill and his wife moved to Louisville, KY, his wife's hometown.
-Prior to the move, Hughes McGill had been a waiter for the Baltimore and Ohio Railroad Company.
-He filed a complaint in an attempt to collect his last paycheck from the company. [source: Award No. 10738.
-Parties to Dispute: United Transportation Service Employes The Baltimore an Ohio Railroad Company.
+In 1957, McGill and his wife moved to Louisville, his wife's hometown.
+Prior to the move McGill had been a waiter for the Baltimore and Ohio Railroad Company; he filed a complaint in an attempt to collect his last paycheck from the company [source: Award No. 10738.
+Parties to Dispute: United Transportation Service Employs The Baltimore and Ohio Railroad Company.
 Docket No. DC 10399.
 National Railroad Adjustment Board.
 3rd Division.
 Jerome A. Levinson, Referee. (online .pdf)].

 Hughes McGill had been employed by the B & O Railroad Company for a few years.
 In 1948 he was injured when the passenger train, The Diplomat, "jumped the rails in Laurel, Maryland."
 A dinner car and three Pullman cars were knocked off the tracks and a sleeper car overturned.
-McGill suffered a leg injury and was taken to Leland Memorial Hospital in Riverdale, Maryland.
-Source: "1 Dies; 31 Hurt in B. & O. Train Crash in MD," Indianapolis Recorder, 06/19/1948, p.
-9.
+McGill suffered a leg injury and was taken to Leland Memorial Hospital in Riverdale, MD.
+[Source: "1 Dies; 31 Hurt in B. & O. Train Crash in MD," Indianapolis Recorder, 6/19/1948, p.
+9].

 Once in Louisville, McGill became active in local politics and was elected Representative to the Kentucky General Assembly, 1968-1971, representing the 42nd District (Louisville).
 He died before his term ended; his wife, Charlotte McGill, completed the term.